syariatifaris/faris-101/README.md

 ### A. 1 on 1

-As my direct report I will expect you to ask me to setup a frequent 1 x 1 session weekly or biweekly.
+As my direct report, you are expected to setup weekly or biweekly 1 x 1 (one-on-one) session with me.
 You will get an opportunity to ask my assistance / guidance, and to let me know how I can help your work.
 Within this 1 x 1, we can share some feedback each other more frequently.

 If you are a team lead / manager, I often set a regular (but not too frequent) skip level 1 x 1 with your direct reports to get some insight and feedback regarding to myself or the department / division under me.